Drug and alcohol dependency

 The alcohol and other drugs [AOD] sector has gone through a number of changes in recent years in order to make it easier for people seeking help.
 Victoria has been divided into different catchment areas so that you will be connected with an agency that’s close to you.

-There are different streams to help your needs.
+There are different treatment options to help your needs.
 These include:

 Ranging from individual face to face, online or phone sessions to group therapy with others or your family.

-For when you want to withdraw but stay in the community with support.
+For when you want to withdraw from substances but stay in the community with support, as long as it is safe to do so.

-Supervised withdrawal in a hospital or residential setting, ideal for people who have complex needs or are unable to withdraw at home due to instability.
+Supervised withdrawal in a hospital or residential setting, ideal for people who have complex needs or are unable to withdraw at home if it is not safe.

-A safe and secure residential stay with other people who are experiencing similar issues, focussing on individual and group counselling and peer support.
+A safe and secure residential stay with other people who are experiencing similar issues, focussing on individual and group counselling and peer support to achieve abstinence.

 Care and recovery coordination

-For people who are at high risk and need help to coordinate the services and programs that they need to attend.
+For people who may have multiple and/or complex needs, and require case management assistance to coordinate the services and programs that they need to attend.

 Therapeutic day rehabilitation

-Similar to residential rehabilitation except that you are able to stay in your community.
+Similar to residential rehabilitation except that you are able to stay at your home and attend programs in the community.

 For people aged under 25, these services encourage the involvement of family where appropriate.
 They also help to manage other services that the person is using including mental health, education and child protection.

-Just like the youth services are aimed at young people, the Aboriginal services are aimed at Aboriginal and Torres Strait Islander peoples.
-The programs are provided in a way that is culturally informed with a focus on harm minimisation and the reduction of uptake of alcohol and other drugs.
+Just like the youth services are aimed at young people, the Aboriginal and Torres Strait Islander and LGBTIQ+ services are aimed at supporting persons in these n a way that is culturally informed with a focus on harm minimisation and the reduction of uptake of alcohol and other drugs.